sebaslogen/resaca/resacahilt/README.md

 <details>
-  <summary>Scope to a Composable a ViewModel with an argument or id (pseudo assisted injection)</summary>
+  <summary>Scope to a Composable a ViewModel injected by Hilt with an argument or id (pseudo assisted injection)</summary>

 ```kotlin
 @Composable